Ella-e/remember-me/README.md

 - Easy collaboration

 ## Our progress
-Up to milestone 1 (2023/05/29), we managed to achieve:
+Up to Milestone 1 (2023/05/29), we managed to achieve:
 - A simple sign up/login feature.
 - A family tree with modifiable tree nodes

 ## Future plan
-Our next step is (probably by milestone 2):
+Our next step is (probably by Milestone 2):
 - Adding data storage.
 - Design the way our data is being stored (forms in database).
 - Improve the current family tree feature.